kuntoro-adi/opencv-mapcolor/docs/index.md

 The first ```mapIntensity``` function deals with one channel image.
 The second one deals with multichannel image.

+The first function is implemented by the following steps.

+1. Making sure that the number of channel is only one.
+1. By default the image format usually unsigned int.
+The image is converted into 32 bit floating point format to enable floating point and negative result of operation.
+1. Map the region of interest.
+1. Convert back image to unsigned in format.
+1. Get the image outside region of interest.
+1. Combine the images.
+1. Set the output.

 The function for one channel is shown in the following.

 {% highlight c++ %}